Home

 Strength Training Routines

-Old School 1 Day Routine:
+Old School 1 Day Strength Training Routine:

 • Squat 3-5/1 (3-5 reps 1 set)